C0nw0nk/qBittorrent/README.md

 Automatically force start downloading torrents that have not completely downloaded

+Automatically Fix for qBittorrent for torrents stuck infinitely at 99.X% when a torrent hits greater than >99% and it has infinite time remaining we need to force rechecking of the torrent to fix it

 # Setup

 qBittorrent WebUI Login is all you need to turn on / enable in your qBittorrent settings in order to use this script